jonny5532/wsgo/README.md

  --max-age <maximum cache time in seconds>     (default 0, disabled)
 ```

 You can enable caching by passing the `--max-age <seconds>` argument with a positive number of seconds to cache responses for.
-All responses to `GET`, `HEAD` and `OPTIONS` requests will be cached, unless they have a `Cache-control` header to disable caching, are more than 1 megabyte in size, or set cookies.
+Responses to `GET`, `HEAD` and `OPTIONS` requests which include a `Cache-Control: max-age=<seconds>` header will be cached, for the specified number of seconds or the command-line argument, whichever is lower.

-You will almost certainly need to modify your application for this to behave as you expect, since dynamic content will be cached by default.
-You should set a `Cache-control: no-cache` response header on any page where a user might expect to see updated content change immediately.

-You can reduce the cache time from the maximum with a `Cache-Control: max-age=<seconds>` response header, with the desired cache time in seconds.
+Responses that set cookies or are more than 1 megabyte in size are not cached.

 The cache respects the `Vary` response header, which is used to indicate that a cache entry should only be used if the supplied list of request header fields are the same on cached and future requests.

-For example, setting `Vary: Cookie` on a response header for a page in a customer account area will ensure that another customer, with a varying session cookie, will not see a cached response belonging to the first customer.
+For example, setting `Vary: Cookie` on a response header for a page in a customer account area will ensure that another customer, with a different session cookie, will not see a cached response belonging to the first customer.

 The `Vary: Cookie` check will match the the entire `Cookie` request header, which may contain more than one cookie.
 You can supply an additional non-standard response header, `X-WSGo-Vary-Cookies`, to specify which individual cookies the page should vary on.
 This allows cookies such as tracking cookies, which don't affect the page content, to be ignored.
 For example: